Overview

 Scrapped May 22, 1947

-When using the Aircraft Listing Report, the filter(s) can be reset by clicking on the Reset Filter(s) button.
+When using the Aircraft Reports, the filter(s) can be reset by clicking on the Reset Filter(s) button.